nexiality/documentation/release/nexial-core-v1.5.changelog.md

 - support specifying data variable override via command line.
 Same effect as using `set JAVA_OPT=-D...` but this may be simpler for some folks.
 - prevent the evaluation of fail-fast when command does not result in a FAIL condition (e.g. SKIP)
+- JVM memory allocation settings are removed from `.commons` files.
+User can set through command line using `JAVA_OPT` option.

 ### Nexial Filter